CRMTH/RITHM/GetStarted.md

 >https://developer.twitter.com/en/apply-for-access

 ### 6. Create a Twitter developer app
 The next step is to create an app on Twitter.
-After creating an app, youwill receive authentication credentials (i.e., digital keys) to connect to the Twitter streaming API.
+After creating an app, you will receive authentication credentials (i.e., digital keys) to connect to the Twitter streaming API.
 >https://apps.twitter.com/app/new

 ### 7. Save your Twitter app keys